Miss Fisher and the Crypt of Tears: Plot

 Phryne Fisher helps to rescue a young Bedouin girl called Shirin from imprisonment in 1920s Jerusalem.
 While doing so she is suspected of having died.
 Shirin is reunited with her uncle Sheikh Kahlil Abbas and they travel to Lofthouse Manor in England where a memorial is being held for Miss Fisher by her friends Lord and Lady Lofthouse.
 DI Jack Robinson travels to England from Australia to attend the memorial and is just about to deliver her eulogy when Miss Fisher arrives in her biplane.
+They decided to have a surprise Welcome Back Party.

 Shirin discusses with Miss Fisher about how she came to be in Jerusalem.
 As a child, a sandstorm had wiped out her village and she was the only survivor, having been rescued by a mysterious stranger.
 This stranger has now sent her a letter asking to meet at All Saints' Church at midnight.
 Miss Fisher notices that the letter had already been opened so volunteers to attend the meeting on Shirin's behalf as it could be dangerous.
 On her way to the meeting, she asks DI Robinson to accompany her to the meeting.
 At the church, she approaches a British man called Wilson.
 He is shot by an unknown assailant.
 Before dying, he gives Miss Fisher an emerald amulet which he asks her to give to Shirin.
 Miss Fisher and DI Robinson are arrested at the scene and the police reveal that Wilson was a felon who had deserted the British army with fellow soldier Captain Harry Templeton who has already been executed for desertion.

-Miss Fisher and DI Robinson visit antiquities expert Professor Linnaeus, who explains that the amulet is engraved with the inscription "Crypt of Tears", which was connected to Alexander the Great, and that he believes that it is cursed.
+Miss Fisher and DI Robinson visit antiquities expert Professor Linnaeus, who explains that the amulet is engraved with the inscription "Crypt of Tears".
+Linnaeus explains that legend says that during Alexander the Great's last campaign through Palestine, he suffered a horrible loss and was so bereaved that his very tears created a desert spring, really a tomb.
+It is also said that Alexander placed a curse on the tomb where anyone who disturbs it, they and their loved ones will be cursed.
+Linnaeus warns Phryne that the amulet is proof that the tomb has been disturbed, which has triggered the curse.
 While there, the unknown assailant attempts to steal the amulet from DI Robinson who manages to fight them off.
 The following morning, Miss Fisher sneaks into the Sheikh's bedroom at Lofthouse Manor where she discovers that the Sheikh had signed an agreement with Lord Lofthouse and businessman Vincent 'Monty' Montague involving the British Palestine Railways.
+However, after learning from Shirin that it was British soldiers who murdered their family, Kahlil angrily breaks off the contract and loudly denounces the British during a party at Lofthouse's manor.
 Later in the night, he is shot dead by the unknown assailant.